senecajs/SenecaConfig/NOTES.md

 - id

-### refer/entry
+### Config/entry

 The main table.
-A referral from a user to an invitee.
+A Configral from a user to an invitee.

 Does _not_ store state.
-To allow for more flexible business rules, referral "state" is determined by child rows in refer/occur
+To allow for more flexible business rules, Configral "state" is determined by child rows in Config/occur

-Parent: refer/point
+Parent: Config/point
-Child: refer/occur
+Child: Config/occur

-### refer/occur
+### Config/occur

-An event in the referal process.
-Used instead of a single "state" on refer/entry Not called "event" to avoid conflicts.
+An event in the Configal process.
+Used instead of a single "state" on Config/entry Not called "event" to avoid conflicts.

 Triggers various external actions - sending email, rewards etc.

-Parent: refer/entry
+Parent: Config/entry

-### refer/rule
+### Config/rule

-Defined action triggers for rows in refer/occur
-Actual actions are app specific - encoded by messages
+Defined action triggers for rows in Config/occur Actual actions are app specific - encoded by messages

-### refer/reward
+### Config/reward

-Track user "rewards" wrt referrals, such as # of referrals, kind of "points"
+Track user "rewards" wrt Configrals, such as # of Configrals, kind of "points"

-### refer/point
+### Config/point

-Referral entry point; link or code; many inbound users Vanity urls, etc.
+Configral entry point; link or code; many inbound users Vanity urls, etc.

-Child: refer/entry
+Child: Config/entry